fcrozatier/f-stack/packages/functorial/README.md

 ### Derived values

-Use getters to cache derived values, or create them directly with `derived`
+Use getters to cache derived values, or create them directly with `derived`.
+These derived values are cached for performance.

 ```ts
 import { derived, listen, reactive } from "@f-stack/functorial";